 I had the opportunity to moderate the “Grow Revenue Faster with Cross-sell and Upsell Best Practices” panel last week.
-You can view the entire discussion in the On Demand webinar; however, I wanted to highlight some of the great tips shared by Cisco Director of Sales Operations, Peg Nicholls and ServiceSource Senior Vice President of Customer Success, Ryan Thomas.
+I wanted to highlight some of the great tips on client retention strategies shared by Cisco Director of Sales Operations, Peg Nicholls and ServiceSource Senior Vice President of Customer Success, Ryan Thomas.

 Before jumping into the Q&A, let me set the foundation for the panel discussion.
 As we are all aware there is major disruption happening in B2B organizations caused by the digital age and the associated velocity of technology change.
 It’s impacting every industry—from hardware to software to life sciences.
 The disruption comes with a number of challenges and requires more than just a new approach to pricing and product delivery.
 Everything is shifting and B2B enterprises face huge revenue challenges, including:

 The most important thing while transforming your business to embrace these disruptions is that can’t take your focus off of the customer.
-Strategies to prevent churn are not enough.
+Client retention strategies that only prevent churn are not enough.
 You must also reimagine how you engage your customers throughout their lifecycle to maximize Customer Lifetime Value (CLV).

 There is really no synchronized method or program for customer expansion strategies from your existing base.
 And your customer ends up feeling “sold to” during critical interactions.
 This puts you at risk of alienating your customers by giving the impression that you don’t care about their business results, only about their money.

 Any approach to growing CLV must be part of your customer expansion strategies to strengthen customer relationships and foster customer loyalty.

 In order to ensure a synchronized approach to engagement and expansion after the initial sale, you need a holistic framework that includes a unique and precise mix of: